sethjgarza/Microsoft-365-Administration-Lab/README.md

 ## Overview

-This project documents a hands-on Microsoft 365 Business Premium lab focused on common administrative tasks performed in enterprise IT environments.
+This project documents a hands-on Microsoft 365 Business Premium lab focused on common administrative tasks performed in IT environments.
 The lab provided practical experience with user management, identity and access management, email administration, collaboration services, security, and endpoint management.

 ## Technologies